-I also feel that the other most important part that we sometimes forget, as artists, is our progression as an artist is dependent on actual creating in the studio.
+One of the most important things to keep top of mind I feel is that our progression as an artist is dependent on *actual* creating in the studio.
 I feel that I am mid-challenge now with several great drawings.
 I am an artist that has been working since 1996, give or take some years, which gives me a slight advantage of having a sort of specific 'style' I've developed.
 However, I hadn't identified what I wanted within the style for these sketchbook drawings.
 Through the drawing challenge I found what I wanted, and this could possibly be considered to be a 'breakthrough'.
+(YAY!)

 HOW I MODIFIED/AM MODIFYING THE CHALLENGE:

 The line drawings that I identified around drawings #8, #9, and #10 (in the sketchbook) were what I wanted.
 I had some fails to be certain, however, I felt that the drawings that were contour with some shadows drawn in line held what I desired.
 It was one of those situations as an artist where you feel like, "you will know it when you see it."
 From there, I was on my way to developing more work in that manner and in the series.